cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 select the same service endpoint for a given service with session affinity configured.
 To disable the feature, set ``config.sessionAffinity=false``.

-When the fixed cookie value is not used, a service affinity of a service with multiple ports is per service IP and port.
-Meaning that all requests for a given service sent from the same source and to the service same port will be routed to the same service endpoints; but two requests for the same service, sent from the same source but to different service ports may be routed to distinct service endpoints.
+When the fixed cookie value is not used, the session affinity of a service with multiple ports is per service IP and port.
+Meaning that all requests for a given service sent from the same source and to the same service port will be routed to the same service endpoints; but two requests for the same service, sent from the same source but to different service ports may be routed to distinct service endpoints.